cameronbergh/auto_coding/README.md

 \* Although some generated examples look good, it needs to take a grain of salt to judge the model's actual performance.
 The model may simply **"remembers"** existing code in the training set well.

 ### TODO list
 - Expand the dataset (and construct the dataset more carefeully) and increase context window.
-Try larger generative models like GPT-2 large or even [GPT-3 variants](https://arxiv.org/abs/2005.14165) as proposed recently if the computational resources are allowed.
+Try larger generative models like GPT-2 large or even [GPT-3 variants](https://arxiv.org/abs/2005.14165) as proposed recently if the computational resources are allowed. integrate the <s>CodeSearchNet dataset</s> and the Python150k (https://eth-sri.github.io/py150) dataset.
 - Remove overlapping between training examples and dev examples for contamination studies.
 That says, to what extent the model memorizes examples rigidly or [at surface heuristics level during training](https://arxiv.org/pdf/1902.01007.pdf).
-- Try some adversarial examples (more complicated for model's reasoning capability testing purpose) to test the robustness of the model.
+- Try some adversarial examples (more complicated for model's reasoning capability deving purpose) to dev the robustness of the model.
 - Integrate this into real-life use case such as a code editor - [Sublime Text](https://www.sublimetext.com/), where a threshold of joint probability may need to be studied for code snippet recommendations.
 - Try some ideas of location-aware code generation.
 For example, if a human coder is sitting writing a comment, the autocoder should be aware of the coder's context (left and right if available) to help complete the corresponding content.
 - Model size and inference efficiency is a problem in real-life use cases.
 - Do research in this problem domain to grab a general idea of what work has done in the literature for this particular problem.
+- Train on architectures such as the 'Longformer' and the 'Reformer'
+- Experiment to understand if the ideas present in this paper (https://arxiv.org/pdf/1902.09697.pdf) apply also to our use-case
+- Be certain that the duplicates have been removed from the CodeSearchNet dataset
+- Train using the SrcCodeDataset with the linux kernel source for C and C++
 ### Extra notes
-* For mutli-GPU training, it only works when torch==1.4.0.
-It will be not working when torch==1.5.0.
-No idea so far how to fix this issue.
+* in this system the dataset is split into the "train" and "dev" datasets, where dev is the testing dataset and train is the training dataset.